STUDY DESIGN

 • Homozygous for the F508del mutation OR

-• Heterozygous for the F508del mutation and one of the ~200 other mutations in the CFTR gene that resulted in either:
+• Heterozygous for the F508del mutation and one of the approximately 200 other mutations in the CFTR gene that resulted in either:

 • No CFTR protein